The Quantum Disciple

 So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up.
 (Ephesians 4:11–12, NIV [E])

-What This Audit Does NOT Claim:
+What This Paper Does NOT Claim:

 • That women cannot teach, lead, or exercise spiritual gifts.